Moving In: FALL 2025

 Questions?
 Visit www.ridewta.com.
 Plan your trip and track your bus in real time using BusTracker.

-Free Bus Rides With Your Student ID!
+Free Bus Rides for Students!

 What to bring